noahehall/theBookOfNoah/databases/mysql_new.md

     - a new `relay.log` is created
       - when replication starts ont he slave and when  the logs are flusehd (i.e. the `flush logs`)
       - when the current file reaches themaximum size as set with the `max_relay_log_size` or the `max_binlog_size` variable
-  - `relay-log.info` after eaach new entry is recorded int he slaves `relay.log` file, the new relay log position id number is recorded in this file through the slaves `sql thread`
+  - `relay-log.info` after each new entry is recorded int he slaves `relay.log` file, the new relay log position id number is recorded in this file through the slaves `sql thread`
   - `master.info`
     - used primarily in replication for the slave to remember its position in the masters binary log file even if the slave is rebooted as well as the information necessary to reconnect to he master
     - lines